The 5 Stages of Grieving the End of a Relationship

 A breakup is a kind of dying—here's how we grieve.

 Posted Sep 11, 2013

-In this phase our heart rather than our head rules our belief system as we try to adjust to the idea of life without the person we’re losing.
+In this phase, our heart—rather than our head—rules our belief system as we try to adjust to the idea of life without the person we’re losing.
 Even though we know the relationship is over, we really don’t believe it.
 Against the better judgment of everyone around us, we can’t help but entertain fantasies of things somehow working out.
 We see hidden glimmers of hope buried in clear indications that it’s over.
-Yes, this is the phase where we are most susceptible to late night texting.
+(Unsurprisingly, this is the phase where we are most susceptible to late night texting.)